Abdoulllahi/Kinross-apt/README.md

 ### **User Story 1: Raise a Ticket**
 - A resident can create a ticket with mandatory fields like issue description and apartment number.
-- The system prevents submission of tickets with missing mandatory fields.
+- The system prevents the submission of tickets with missing mandatory fields.
 - The system sends a confirmation notification to the resident after ticket submission.
 - Duplicate tickets for the same issue cannot be created within a set timeframe.